hbtmrt/tretton37/README.md

 https://github.com/hbtmrt/tretton37/actions
 2. A custom exception class "**ResourceExtractionException**" is used to handle specific errors due to extraction.
 3. An asynchronous download mechanism is used to speed the download progress.
+4. Percentage of downloaded files is calculated as follows.
+> percentage = (downloaded count / total count) * 100%;